ENG-Mazri/cli-ifcjs/README.md

 - build the application `npm run build`
 - watch changes `npm run start`
 - for "Javascript + Rollup" template, if you're using VS Code, run the Live server extension to display this web application on your browser.

-### This application will be improved right from 01-2023, more templates and features will be added...